intelburn/opcu/README.md

+# Web Frontend

+**WORK IN PROGRESS**
+A web frontend using the Flask Webserver is currently in the process of being written.
+It consists of a single dropdown menu and a Go Button.
+The dropdown menu is going to be generate based on the opc.yml config file.
+It sends the name of the dropdown menu using Unix Domain Sockets to the multi_opc.py file.

 # UDP version of Open Pixel Control

 Consuming raw or undercooked meats, poultry, seafood, shellfish or eggs may increase your risk of foodborne illness.

+### translate.py

+This file is designed to be used the the official OpenPixelControl simulator.
+Simply put that file on the machine that will run the simulator.
+Start the simulator then run translate.py.

 ## Installing spidev
 `sudo apt-get install python3-spidev`